-All clinics and entry points should ask patients and visitors the questions on the IPAC COVID-19 Screening Process document.
+A: All clinics entry points should ask patients and visitors the questions on the Patient Screening Form.

 If the patient is in a clinic or presents for an elective procedure, the patient may be rescheduled or the issue presented to the provider to determine whether the patient should be rescheduled.
 The provider may refuse to see the patient.